M A R F A

 Annual Events & Weekends in Marfa

 Each year, a group of intrepid wanderers convene at El Cosmico for a weekend of live music, sandlot baseball, workshops, vendors, and much more in the majesty of Marfa.
-Tickets are currently on sale on El Cosmico's website, where you can buy a Music Only band, or a Music and Camping band.
+Tickets go on sale on El Cosmico's website, where you can buy a Music Only band, or a Music and Camping band.
 Be sure to grab yours before it sells out!

 Agave Festival Marfa is an annual festival celebrating the agave and its influence on culture through food, film, music and science.
 The Festival treats the agave as the indicator species for a region that is binational, multilingual, and deeply informed by indigenous history.
 It brings communities together through outstanding free and accessible programming including talks by preeminent historians, botanists, artists, anthropologists and archaeologists.
 Films, exhibitions, and tastings with agave spirit producers as well as unforgettable dining experiences are offered to everyone.
 Performances by leading artists in contemporary and regional music add dimension to the lively 5-day event.